edinfazlic/cryptocurrency-prices/README.md

 ## Used:
 - Angular, version 7
-- NgRx for state management
+- NgRx, for state management
+- TSlint (plus codelyzer), for static code analysis
 - GitHub for review

 ## Functionalities:
 - Cryptocurrency List
   - The cryptocurrency list has the top 100 cryptocurrencies
   - The list has a way to refresh (button)
   - Each item in the list has the following info:
     - rank
     - symbol
     - price in the selected fiat currency
     - 24 hour change
   - If the item is clicked, the cryptocurrency details are shown
 - Cryptocurrency Details
   - This screen contains a bit more info about the selected cryptocurrency:
     - rank
     - name
     - symbol
     - price, 24h volume and market cap in the selected fiat currency
     - price in bitcoin
     - 1h change, 24h change, 7d change
     - total and available supply
   - This screen has a button to refresh
 - Settings
   - This screen is accessible through an icon in the toolbar that is present on all other screens
   - User can select one of the following fiat currencies:
     - USD
     - EUR
     - CNY
   - When the user goes back, if the selected fiat currency was changed, the results are updated on the previous screen

 ## Meta info
 Application showcases knowledge of: